Alison Hulme

-Alison Hulme FRSE is a Scottish chemist and Professor of Synthesis and Chemical Biology.
+Alison Hulme FRSE is an English chemist and Professor of Synthesis and Chemical Biology.
 Her research considers natural products and synthesis.
 She was elected Fellow of the Royal Society of Edinburgh and awarded the Royal Society of Chemistry Bader Award in 2021.

 Early life and education

 Hulme became interested in chemistry as a child.
 Her grandfather was a metallurgist at Procter & Gamble and her mother was a high school biology teacher.
 She spent her childhood doing experiments at home, and particularly enjoyed being able to play with microscopes.
 She was a member of the UK team at the International Chemistry Olympiad.
 Hulme eventually studied Natural Sciences at the University of Cambridge.
 After graduating in Hulme started a doctoral research programme with Ian Paterson.
 She worked as a research fellow with Albert I. Meyers at Colorado State University.
 In 1994 Hulme returned to the University of Cambridge, where she was appointed a Hertha Ayrton Fellow at Girton College, Cambridge.